kant/vr-speech-sandbox-vive/DEVELOPING.md

 │   │   ├── Scripts                 // all custom game scripts
 │   │   │   ├── Controls                // scripts related to the game controls
 │   │   │   ├── Objects                 // scripts related to the objects that can be created
-│   │   │   ├── SceneManagement         // scripts related to manageing scene state
+│   │   │   ├── SceneManagement         // scripts related to managing scene state
 │   │   │   ├── Tutorial                // scripts related to running the tutorial
 │   │   │   └── UI                      // scripts related to any menuing
 │   │   ├── SteamVR                 // the SteamVR plugin